 State Police immediately began searching along Route 145 near Messerschmidt Pond.
 The aircraft was located one mile into the Cockaponset State Forest off Chittenden Hill Road.
 It was found upside down with the two men inside.

-State Police, the FAA, and the National Transportation Safety Board (NTSB) are all investigating the cause off the crash.
+State Police, the FAA, and the National Transportation Safety Board (NTSB) are all investigating the cause of the crash.
 Engine trouble is suspected to be the cause.

 Small engine aircraft lead to hundreds of deaths every year.
 NTSB studies show that more than 900 people died in private flight accidents last year, versus two on commercial flights.

 If you have been injured in an accident of any kind that was no fault of your own, you may be entitled to compensation.
-The Connecticut Personal Injury Attorneys with Carter Mario Injury Lawyers can discuss your case with you.
+The Connecticut Personal Injury Attorneys with Carter Mario Law Firm can discuss your case with you.